fermyon/developer/content/spin/v2/ai-sentiment-analysis-api-tutorial.md

 ### Application Structure

 Next, we need to create the appropriate folder structure from within the application directory (alongside our `spin.toml` file).
 The code below demonstrates the variations in folder structure depending on which model is being used.
 Once the folder structure is in place, we then fetch the pre-trained AI model for our application:

+> Note: Optional, but highly recommended, is to use the [Spin Cloud GPU component](https://github.com/fermyon/spin-cloud-gpu).
+This offloads inferencing to Fermyon Cloud GPUs, and thus requires a free account to [Fermyon Cloud Serverless AI](https://www.fermyon.com/serverless-ai).
+This would replace the following steps of having to download the three models below.

 **llama2-chat example download**